Carmelo Bonannella

 Sessions

 Various modelling techniques are available to understand the temporal and spatial variations of the phenology of species.
 Scientists often rely on correlative models, which establish a statistical relationship between a response variable (such as species abundance or presence-absence) and a set of predominantly abiotic covariates.
-The modelling approach choice, i.e. the algorithm, is a crucial factor for addressing the multiple sources of variability that can lead to disparate outcomes when different models are applied to the same dataset.
+The choice of the modelling approach, i.e., the algorithm, is a crucial factor in addressing the multiple sources of variability that can lead to disparate outcomes when different models are applied to the same dataset.
 This inter-model variability has led to the adoption of ensemble modelling techniques, among which stacked generalisation, which has recently demonstrated its capacity to produce robust results.
 Stacked ensemble modelling incorporates predictions from multiple base learners or models as inputs for a meta-learner.
 The meta-learner, in turn, assimilates these predictions and generates a final prediction by combining the information from all the base learners.
-In our study, we utilized a recently published dataset documenting egg abundance observations of Aedes albopictus collected using ovitraps.
-This dataset spans various locations in southern Europe, covering four countries-Albania, France, Italy, and Switzerland-and encompasses multiple seasons from 2010 to 2022.
+Our study utilized a recently published dataset documenting egg abundance observations of Aedes albopictus collected using ovitraps.
+This dataset spans various locations in southern Europe, covering four countries -Albania, France, Italy, and Switzerland- and encompasses multiple seasons from 2010 to 2022.
 Utilising these ovitrap observations and a set of environmental predictors, we employed a stacked machine learning model to forecast the weekly average number of mosquito eggs.
 This approach enabled us to i) unearth the seasonal dynamics of Ae. albopictus for 12 years; ii) generate spatio-temporal explicit forecasts of mosquito egg abundance in regions not covered by conventional monitoring initiatives.
 Beyond its immediate application for public health management, our work presents a versatile modelling framework adaptable to infer the spatio-temporal abundance of various species, extending its relevance beyond the specific case of Ae. albopictus.

 Climate change poses a significant threat to the distribution and composition of forest tree species worldwide.
 European forest tree species’ range is expected to shift to cope with the increasing frequency and intensity of extreme weather events, pests and diseases caused by climate change.
 Despite numerous regional studies, a continental scale assessment of current changes in species distributions in Europe is missing due to the difficult task of modeling a species realized distribution and to quantify the influence of forest disturbances on each species.
 In this study we conducted a trend analysis on the realized distribution of 6 main European forest tree species (Abies alba Mill., Fagus sylvatica L., Picea abies L. H. Karst., Pinus nigra J. F. Arnold, Pinus sylvestris L. and Quercus robur L.) to capture and map the prevalent trends in probability of occurrence for the period 2000–2020.
 We also analyzed the impact of forest disturbances on each species’ range and identified the dominant disturbance drivers.
 Our results revealed an overall trend of stability in species’ distributions (85% of the pixels are considered stable by 2020 for all species) but we also identified some hot spots characterized by negative trends in probability of occurrence, mostly at the edges of each species’ latitudinal range.
 Additionally, we identified a steady increase in disturbance events in each species’ range by disturbance (affected range doubled by 2020, from 3.5% to 7% on average) and highlighted species-specific responses to forest disturbance drivers such as wind and fire.
 Overall, our study provides insights into distribution trends and disturbance patterns for the main European forest tree species.
 The identification of range shifts and the intensifying impacts of disturbances call for proactive conservation efforts and long-term planning to ensure the resilience and sustainability of European forests.